-Standard diagnostic tests currently include HER2, PD-L1 Combined Positivity Score (CPS), mismatch repair enzymes (or microsatellite instability) and, in near future, claudin 18.2.
+Standard diagnostic tests currently include the HER2 status, PD-L1 Combined Positivity Score (CPS) and Tumor Area Positivity (TAP), mismatch repair enzymes (or microsatellite instability) and Claudin 18.2.

 In addition to the description of HER2 positivity according to established criteria [51], the precise specification of the proportion of HER2-positive tumor regions [52] and the description of HER2-low status is an option with possible therapeutic consequences in the future.
 The high rate of discrepancies in around 25% of the findings between different examiners must still be taken into account [138, 142].
 The routine determination of Epstein-Barr virus association by means of in-situ hybridization (EBER-FISH) is under discussion, as it occurs very rarely [22].